RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 # SimpleMetrics
 *Back to main [[RosettaScripts|RosettaScripts]] page.*

-SimpleMetrics are a new way to do analysis in Rosetta, and have replaced the old Filter system and most filters for analysis.
-They are declared in the new `<SIMPLE_METRICS>` block of RosettaScripts and are available in weekly releases after April 10th, 2018.
-All data calculated by a SimpleMetric can be output to a score file with the metric name and any set prefix and/or suffix.
-These sets of SimpleMetrics can be also be run at different points in a protocol, such as before and after a particular mover or set of movers.
-See [[RunSimpleMetrics]] for more on the syntax of how to run them in in your protocol.
-Filters were never meant to do analysis in the way they are being used currently.
-The SimpleMetric framework aims to correct this.
-The SimpleMetrics on this page are broken into what kind of data they calculate.
+SimpleMetrics are a new way to do analysis and data reporting in RosettaScripts, and have replaced the old Filter system for that purpose.
+SimpleMetrics can be run at different points in a protocol, such as before and after a particular mover or set of movers.
+They are declared in the `<SIMPLE_METRICS>` block of RosettaScripts and are available in Rosetta versions after April 10th, 2018.

+There are two ways of outputting the data calculated by SimpleMetrics to a scorefile.
+The first and most flexible is with the [[RunSimpleMetrics]] mover.
+See the documentation page for [[RunSimpleMetrics]] for more on the syntax of how to include it in your protocol.

+The other is to use the `metrics` option in the [[PROTOCOLS|RosettaScripts#rosettascript-sections_protocols]] section.
+This option takes a comma-separated list of metric names (previously defined in the SIMPLE_METRICS section) to apply at that point of the protocol and to report to the scorefile.
+By default, this approach uses the name of the metric as the output label, rather than the metric-specified custom types.
+You can specify a different output label using the `labels` option of the PROTOCOLS section (which also takes a comma-separated list).
+The label `-` is special-cased to give you the name of the metric you would otherwise get with RunSimpleMetrics.

 All SimpleMetrics can also be used as Filters, using the [[SimpleMetricFilter]].